- Written by Dr.Mehmet Demircioglu

 I ask patients to avoid comparing their recovery too closely with people who do not have psoriasis.
 A patient with settled skin and no skin disease may look different in the first weeks.
 That comparison can create unnecessary fear.
 The better comparison is your own trend.
 Is the scalp settling, or is it becoming more inflamed?

 If it is settling, patience is often the correct answer.
-If it is becoming more inflamed, the patient should ask for help rather than scratch, scrub, or add products.
+If it is becoming more inflamed, ask for help rather than scratch, scrub, or add products.
 The scalp needs clear guidance, not panic.

 Some products may be useful before surgery because they bring the scalp under control.
 Some may be too irritating on fresh grafts if restarted too early.
 Some systemic treatments may require communication with the dermatologist or prescribing doctor.
 This should be coordinated, not improvised.